-f you have advanced non-small-cell lung cancer (NSCLC), you doctor may consider a treatment called immunotherapy.
+If you have advanced non-small-cell lung cancer (NSCLC), you doctor may consider a treatment called immunotherapy.
 Doctors use these medicines to boost your immune system so it will recognize and kill cancer cells.

 Scientists continue to research immunotherapies for lung cancer, including checkpoint inhibitors, therapeutic vaccines, and adoptive cell therapy.
 They’re also looking to see if combinations of these drugs will help.

-Four immunotherapy drugs have been approved for use in advanced non-small-cell lung cancer.
+The following immunotherapy drugs have been approved for use in advanced non-small-cell lung cancer.
 All are checkpoint inhibitors:

 - Atezolizumab (Tecentriq)